TrellixVulnTeam/swahilipython_SCMU/Doc/library/resource.rst

 The Unix man page for :manpage:`getrlimit(2)` lists the available resources.
 Note that not all systems use the same symbol or same value to denote the same resource.
-This module does not attempt to mask platform differences --- symbols not defined for a platform will not be available from this module on that platform.
+This module does not attempt to mask platform differences --- symbols not defined for a platform will not be available kutoka this module on that platform.